 At TreVita, we offer state-of-the-art bariatric surgery through our network of surgical facilities and surgeons.
-These procedures are designed to help you return to a healthy weight and reduce your risk of developing secondary health issues associated with being overweight.
+These procedures are designed to help you return to a healthy weight and reduce your risk of developing secondary health issues.

-All of our facilities offer a variety of procedures and which procedure you choose will be both a function of what you want and what your surgeon thinks will result in the best success for you specifically.
-As with all surgeries, you will need to be evaluated by our partner physicians to assess your current health and determine the best procedure for your particular circumstances.
+All of our facilities offer a variety of procedures.
+Which procedure you choose will be a combination of what you want and what your surgeon recommends.
+As with all surgeries, you will need to be evaluated by our partner physicians to assess your current health.
+They will determine the best procedure for your particular circumstances.
 Once you’ve been cleared for surgery, the surgical team will help you prepare for one of these procedures.

-Mini gastric bypass surgery (MGB) is a bariatric surgery that can be revised.
-It is very similar to the traditional RNY bypass but only has one connection to the small intestine.
-Instead of a small pouch like with the gastric sleeve, the mini gastric bypass surgery procedure creates a narrow tube-like pouch that holds approximately 1-2 ounces, restricting the amount of food that can be taken in at one time.
-The small intestine is then attached or looped to the new pouch approximately six to seven feet from its starting point.
-This placement bypasses the part of the intestines that allows for less nutrients, calories, and fats to be absorbed by the body, causing weight loss.
+Thirdly, the Mini Gastric Bypass Surgery (MGB) is very similar to the traditional RNY bypass.
+The difference is that only one connection is made to the small intestine (instead of 2).
+The Mini Gastric Bypass creates a narrow tube-like pouch that holds approximately 1-2 ounces.
+This restricts the amount of food that can be consumed at one time.
+The small intestine is then attached or looped to the new pouch approximately 6-7 feet from its starting point.
+This bypasses the part of the intestines that allows for less nutrients, calories, and fats to be absorbed by the body, causing weight loss.

-For a large number of our patients, their initial bariatric surgery produces the lasting outcomes and beneficial lifestyle changes they are seeking, but for some weight-loss revision or conversion surgeries may be required to fully meet their goals.
-Whether you have the Lap Band, Gastric Bypass, Gastric Sleeve, mini bypass, or a duodenal switch, your team of specialized doctors can help identify the reason for complications, determine which procedure is right for you and get you back on track to weight loss.
-The choice to have one of these revision surgeries should not be taken lightly, we would encourage you to have a consult with one of our surgeons.
+Our team of specialized doctors can help identify the reason for complications, determine which procedure is right for you and get you back on track to weight loss.
+The choice to have one of these revision surgeries should not be taken lightly.
+We would encourage you to have a consult with one of our surgeons.

 We are.
 Your new you is waiting.